1996 EA-Generali Ladies Linz

-The 1996 EA-Generali Ladies Linz was a women's tennis tournament played on indoor carpet courts at the Intersport Arena in Linz in Austria that was part of Tier III of the 1996 WTA Tour.
+The 1996 EA-Generali Ladies Linz was a women's tennis tournament played on indoor carpet courts at the Intersport Arena in Linz in Austria that was part of the Tier III category of the 1996 WTA Tour.
 It was the tenth edition of the tournament and was held from 26 February until 3 March 1996.
 Sixth-seeded Sabine Appelmans won the singles title.